 It’s been seven years since college, but there’s not one day which goes by when I’m not thankful for Bard.
 It’s made me everything I am today, and then more.

-About the author: Raad Rahman graduated from Bard College in 2006, after which point she went on to work with various international organizations at the forefront of exceptional and measurable performativity and impact, ranging from the Asia Society and the International Center for Transitional Justice, to the United Nations Children’s Fund.
+About the author: Raad Rahman graduated from Bard College in 2006, after which point she went on to work with various international organizations at the forefront of exceptional and measurableand impact, from the Asia Society and the International Center for Transitional Justice, to the United Nations Children’s Fund.
 She currently resides in Bangladesh, and as most Bardians love to do, she’ s intent on following the white rabbit.